SeqWare/public-workflows/DEWrapperWorkflow/README.md

 ## Users

 In order to get this running, you will need to setup Docker.
-It is recommended that you do this on an Amazon host with a 100GB root disk (one good choice is ami-9a562df2):
+It is recommended that you do this on an Amazon host with a 100GB root disk (one good choice is ami-9a562df2).
+We used a m3.xlarge:

         curl -sSL https://get.docker.com/ | sudo sh
         sudo usermod -aG docker ubuntu